The Resourceful Mama

 This rainbow color sorting sensory bin is a great indoor activity for toddler and preschoolers.
 They work on colors, sorting and fine motor skills.

-The kids have played with this every day since I set it up.
+The color sorting part of this activity was a really easy activity for my four year old preschooler.
+Whether it’s color sorting or something else, my kids have played with this every day since I set it up.
 I just put the lid back on it for storage at night.
 I did notice our cereal level decreasing.
 I think there has been so snacking going on while they play.

 You also might like:

-• Fall Harvest Corn Sensory Bin
+• This Fall Harvest Corn Sensory Bin is a fun fun year round.

 color sortin rainbow sensory bin verical collage